 Any kind of good or right may be transferred to the trust's estate, except those listed by law as strictly personal to the owner.
 The assets are legally considered transferred to the trustee, and the trustee will be obliged to manage the assets based on the trust's purposes.
 To enter into the trust agreement, the settlor must have ownership rights over the trusted assets.
 Under law, one or more settlors can execute this agreement.
 The trustee must be an authorized institution, such as a financial institution incorporated as a bank, or an insurance institution.
-The beneficiaries may be appointed in the trust agreement or in a subsequent agreement, and trustees cannot be appointed as beneficiaries, except when the trust's purpose is to fulfill pending obligations established in another agreement with the trustee.
+The beneficiaries may be appointed in the trust agreement or in a subsequent agreement.
+As a rule, trustees cannot be beneficiaries, except in trusts whose purpose is to serve as an instrument for paying outstanding obligations in the case of loans granted by the institution itself for carrying out business activities.